yimingtang/soda/README.md

 ### Assets

 Soda uses [jekyll-assets](https://github.com/ixti/jekyll-assets), assets pipeline plugin for Jekyll, to manage its assets.
 If you are familiar with Rails, you must know what I'm talking about.
 With this poweful plugin, writing Soda becomes much easier.
+Have a look.

 #### Stylesheets